Australian Cattle Dog: Grooming

-Known as a "wash and wear" dog, the Australian Cattle Dog requires little grooming, and an occasional brushing is all that is required to keep the coat clean and odour-free.
-Even for the show ring it needs no more than wiping down with a moist cloth.
-It is not a year-round shedder but blows its coat once a year (twice in the case of intact females) and frequent brushing and a warm bath during this period will contain the shedding hair.
-As with all dogs, regular attention to nails, ears and teeth will help avoid health problems.
+Known as a "wash and wear" dog, the Australian Cattle Dog requires little grooming.
+It is not a year-round shedder but blows its coat once a year (twice in the case of intact females).

 Training

 Like other working breeds, the Australian Cattle Dog is intelligent and responsive; both of these traits can be an advantage in training where a structured, varied program is used, but can lead to unwanted outcomes if training is not consistent, or is repetitive and boring for the dog.
-Stock dog trainer Scott Lithgow recommends making training a game so the Cattle Dog learns that obedience leads to enjoyment.
-Many of a Cattle Dog's natural behaviours are undesirable in a pet: barking, chewing, chasing, digging, defending territory, and nipping heels.
-Training, therefore, involves helping the dog adopt a lifestyle that is probably very different from that of its droving ancestors.
 The Australian Cattle Dog is biddable, and responds well to training.